 ● Some affiliate marketing behemoths: MoneySuperMarket, Tripadvisor, and ShopBack

-● Appeared when small affiliates evolve into a bigger one or venture capitalist invest in startups aiming at the lucrative of affiliate marketing
+● Appeared when small affiliates evolved into bigger ones or venture capitalists invested in startups aiming at the lucrative of affiliate marketing

-● Pros: Have high credibility and influential power on its market than small affiliates, hence much more profitable
+● Pros: Have high credibility and influential power in its market than small affiliates, hence much more profitable

 ● Cons: Without an angel investor or the backing of venture capitalists, the goal of being a mega-mall affiliate business is not reachable in short-term